deyem1/Brailledetector-filnal/README.md

 The Braille detector is a group project for Artificial Intelligence coursework.
 The project aims to aid accessibility of visually impaired individuals and aid integration into the society.

-# Braille Detection and transcription
+# Braille Detection and Transcription
 The project uses convolutional neural network to recognize Braille characters from images and individually translates each braille character.

 # Dataset